dwweiss/grayboxes/doc/installation/windowsinstallation.md

 In this section **PACKAGE** depicts the python package name and **EXEPATH** the location of _pip*.exe_

-1. Open console and install with
+Open Anaconda command promp and install with

           pip install PACKAGE

-If _pip_ is not recognized as a command:
+Alternatively, open the windows command prompt:

-2. Find location of _pip*.exe_
+- Find location of _pip*.exe_

           where /R c:\ pip*.exe

    Note this path (e.g. _c:\ProgramData\Anaconda3_) as **EXEPATH**

-3. Install with
+- Install with

           EXEPATH\pip.exe install PACKAGE